ItzEbuka/Aspen-Plus-Projects/README.md

 The simulations cover a wide range of topics including **biodiesel production from waste oils, hydrocarbon separation, neutralization reactions, cumene synthesis, and ammonia production**.
 Each project folder contains:
 - The Aspen Plus simulation file (`.apwz`)
-- A process description markdown file for the simulation (`Procedure.md`)
+- A process description markdown file for the simulation (`Process description.md`)
 - A project-specific `README.md` explaining process flow, equipment used, and key insights.